docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

 ## Removing elements

-To remove elements from a `Window`, `Panel`, or `Group`, use the container’s `remove` method.
-This method accepts an object representing the element to be removed, or the name of the element, or the index of the element in the container’s `children` collection (see [Accessing child elements](#accessing-child-elements)).
+To remove elements from a `Window`, `Panel`, or `Group`, use the container's `remove` method.
+This method accepts an object representing the element to be removed, or the name of the element, or the index of the element in the container's `children` collection (see [Accessing child elements](#accessing-child-elements)).

 The specified element is removed from view if it was currently visible, and it is no longer accessible from the container or window.
 The results of any further references by a script to the object representing the element are undefined.

-To remove list items from a list, use the parent list control’s remove method in the same way.
-It removes the item from the parent’s `items` list, hides it from view, and deletes the item object.
+To remove list items from a list, use the parent list control's remove method in the same way.
+It removes the item from the parent's `items` list, hides it from view, and deletes the item object.